fbpx

 Brunch and Shopping in Kenmare

-We slept in a bit and made our way over to Kenmare, which is another cute village in Ireland.
-The shops and restaurants are colorful and the town was simply adorable.
+We slept in a bit before driving to Kenmare, another absolutely adorable Irish village.
+The shops and restaurants are colorful and charming.

-We had brunch at Maison Gourmet and I had the most amazing gingerbread latte and croissant sandwich with smoked salmon and scrambled eggs.
+We had brunch at Maison Gourmet where I had the most amazing gingerbread latte and a croissant sandwich with smoked salmon and scrambled eggs.

-Then we perused the shops and craft markets and I found a few gifts for people as well as a wool sweater for myself.
+Then we browsed shops and craft markets, and I found gifts plus another wool sweater for myself.

 Ladies Lookout